vkleer/Buzz_of_Berlin_DRF_API/README.md

 27. Wait for the app to build and be deployed.
 Once the app is ready, a message will be displayed saying 'App was successfully deployed' along with a button which takes you to your newly deployed React app

 ## Credits

-The assets were created by the developer.
+The default image and default profile and were created by the developer.

 ### Code
 - The DRF API for 'Buzz of Berlin' is the result of building on the Django REST API walkthrough project that was provided by Code Institute.
 Though it was used as a foundation, a bunch of extra apps and models have been added to make the back end of this project truly my own.